Edinburgh Waverley Station :: Shared Description

 plan of the station

 The station is situated in a steep, narrow valley between the medieval Old Town and the 18th century New Town.
 Princes Street, Edinburgh's main shopping street, runs along the northern side of the station and there are bridges at both ends.
-North Bridge, a three-span iron and steel bridge built in 1897, passes high above the station's eastern section, and Waverley Bridge, to the east, provides one of the three main entrances to the station.
+North Bridge, a three-span iron and steel bridge built in 1897, passes high above the station's eastern section, and Waverley Bridge, to the west, provides one of the three main entrances to the station.
 The other entrances are the northern entrance via Waverley Steps from Princes Street and Market Street to the South.

 The station was originally developed in 1854 when the North British Railway Company joined three existing railway stations on adjacent sites together.
 It was expanded in the 1890s to handle increased traffic after the opening of the Forth Rail Bridge.
 Waverley is now operated by Network Rail and currently has 18 platforms in use.